 4. Mobile Education Store Kyle Tomson is the founder of the Mobile Education Store and is one developer you can always trust to deliver top-notch quality educational applications.
 His first apps were developed with the intent to help elementary age children build their language skills.
 He has recently included the teen audience as well.
 Kyle’s apps are used by parents, educators, Speech Language Pathologists, teachers in ESL and yes, even in the general education classroom.
 All the apps engage the visual, audio and tactile senses, helping students learn language faster and retain what they’ve learned.
 He has such a vast collection of wonderful apps that we recommend you visit his site to choose which of his apps would be appropriate for each particular child.
 At present Kyle has # of apps in the iTunes App Store, with several big updates coming SOON!
 To get started try RAINBOW SENTENCES, it is designed to help students improve their ability to construct grammatically correct sentences by using color coded visual cues.
 It has a wide audience appeal and a wide range of levels with differing sentence complexity.

 5. WORDS WITH FRIENDS HD is a very popular app created for all ages.
 It is the traditional Scrabble game transformed into a unique online game.
-Almost any kid of reading age can play this game.
+Almost any kind of reading age can play this game.
 It’s also a great way for kids to interact with far away friends and relatives.
 This revolutionary product allows many new and exciting features that are not found on the traditional board game.
 First, create your identity, next find an opponent, play: you choose a word to spell out on the board.
 There’s plenty of double and triple score strategizing, but also plain old literacy and word-building too.
-You won’t have to do much coercing to get you kids to play this game!
+You won't have to do much coercing to get you, kids, to play this game!